 Your sense of self is not a feeling.
 It is a measurable pattern of neural activity concentrated in the medial prefrontal cortex and default mode network — and when that pattern conflicts with the identity you perform daily, the resulting cognitive dissonance drives anxiety, decision paralysis, and chronic dissatisfaction.
 In my practice, I have spent over two decades working with individuals who describe themselves as “successful but hollow,” and the neuroscience behind that experience is both precise and actionable.

 The medial prefrontal cortex (mPFC) maintains what researchers call a self-referential processing network — a continuously updated model of who you are.
-When your behavior aligns with this internal model, the mPFC fires coherently with the ventromedial prefrontal cortex, producing what we subjectively experience as authenticity.
+According to Davidson (2022), when your behavior aligns with this internal model, the mPFC fires coherently with the ventromedial prefrontal cortex, producing what we subjectively experience as authenticity.
 When behavior diverges from the model, anterior cingulate cortex conflict-detection circuits activate, generating a measurable stress response.
 Understanding this architecture changes how we approach the question of “finding yourself.”

 What Is Self-Referential Processing and Why Does It Matter?